compbiomed-unito/MUSE-XAE/README.md

 Finally put your `dataset` in the datasets folder.
 To have an idea of the input file structure you can find some examples in the `datasets` folder.
 All datasets reported in this repo and used in the paper are taken from `Uncovering novel mutational signatures by de novo extraction with SigProfilerExtractor` from Islam et al.

+## Example Usage

+For a quick test with the `Example` dataset run the following:

+`python ./MUSE-XAE/MUSE_XAE.py --dataset Example --iter 5  --min_sig 2 --max_sig 5`

-## Usage
+## Complete Usage

 We suggest to use MUSE-XAE with `default` parameters choosen based on experiments.
-To extract mutational signatures from the `Example` dataset run the following:
+To extract mutational signatures with default parameters on the Example dataset run the following:

 `python ./MUSE-XAE/MUSE_XAE.py --dataset Example`